 healing minerals from the sea that act like a

-narcotic on creative people?
-Perhaps it's the Heineken beer that gives then that high
+narcotic on people, or the Heineken beer that gives then a high

 scene, bathhouses, parades, house music, gigolos, prostitutes, Red Light